 “Of all the sidewalks in all the towns in all the world, you walked onto mine.”

 Or some similar such feat of seemingly casual perfection.

 Perhaps, a bit more more effortless, along the lines of,

 “I have written down words with mild success, I have only you to blame”

 “Here, have a copy of my book.”

 I haven’t written a book yet.
-You weren’t supposed to have died.
+You weren’t supposed to die yet.

-It’s rude, really.
+Honestly, It’s rude.
 I was counting on you.

 I saw one of you just yesterday.